10.2.1. COBOL Package – Extend Schema to Handle EBCDIC¶

 The following functions are used to do data conversions for COBOL Character files.

-Text is easy, Python’s io.open
+Text is easy, Python’s io.open has already handled this.

 @staticmethod